Introduction

 • Use available scripts for common shell environments.

-• Indicate changes stashed, pending, or commited to the local working copy.
+• Indicate changes stashed, pending, or committed to the local working copy.

 • Indicate current branch name to aid in multi-branch workflows.